PublicSatanicVoid/WindowsPowerWash/docs/features.md

 *Note that some editions of Windows do not have the necessary components to support certain PowerWash features.
 PowerWash does not impose any artificial limitations and the author continues to look for ways around Microsoft's.
 All features listed below are optional and configurable using the provided [`PowerWashSettings.yml`](https://github.com/PublicSatanicVoid/WindowsPowerWash/tree/main/PowerWashSettings.yml).
 (See [the documentation](https://publicsatanicvoid.github.io/WindowsPowerWash/docs/usage/config)).*

+✅ = Fully supported, ℹ = Partially supported, ✅ℹ = Fully supported but may require additional software, ⚠️ = Fully supported but caution encouraged, ❌ = Not supported

 ### System Configuration - Performance